Florida Milestone Inspections & Reserve Studies: FAQs

 If the building is located within 3 miles of a coastline, the timeline becomes 25 years and every 10 years thereafter.
 This does not apply to a single family, two-family or three- dwelling with three or fewer habitable stories above ground.
 If an inspection is required and the building’s certificate was issued on or before July 1 1992, the initial milestone inspection must be performed before December 31, 2024.

 What is a Structural Integrity Reserve Study?

-The Bill also mandates that a “Structural Integrity Reserve Study” be completed every 10 years as well.
+The Statute also mandates that a “Structural Integrity Reserve Study” be completed every 10 years as well.
 This includes: